atal23/bookings/readme.md

 # First Go project

 This is the repository for a web project in Golang that I started learning from a course in Udemy.
-I recommend the instructor and the course.
+It's a booking and reservations website

 - Go version 1.16
 - Uses [chi router](https://github.com/go-chi/chi/v5)